-Oliver Winery began in the 1960s as a hobby in the basement of Indiana University law professor William Oliver.
-His enthusiasm for making wine led him to establish a vineyard northwest of Bloomington, and in 1972 he opened to the public.
-Professor Oliver's son, Bill Oliver, took over the family business in 1983 and focusing on enhancing the visitor experience with better wine, elaborate gardens, and great customer service – overseeing what has grown to become Indiana’s oldest and largest winery.
+Oliver Winery began in the 1960s as a hobby of Indiana University law professor William Oliver.
+His enthusiasm for making wine led him to establish a vineyard northwest of Bloomington, opening to the public in 1972.
+Professor Oliver's son, Bill, took over the family business in 1983.
+He focused on enhancing the guest experience with better wine, elaborate gardens, and great customer service.
+Today, Oliver Winery has grown to be Indiana’s oldest and largest winery.

-We are proud to have the most modernly equipped winery in the eastern United States, investing in state-of-the-art equipment to preserve the most flavor from the very best fruit.
-We source dozens of grape varieties from top viticultural areas across the country, from California to Oregon to our own location in Northwest Monroe County, Creekbend Vineyard.
-On the site of Professor Oliver’s original vines, Creekbend was established in 1994 as the winery's commitment to making great wine from Indiana-grown grapes.
-Indiana's long, warm summers allow the broadest range of grapes to ripen and thrive, including challenging varieties such as Cabernet Sauvignon and Pinot Grigio.
-Twenty-seven fields of grapes are currently grown on the fifty-six acre vineyard.
+We are proud to be the most modernly-equipped winery in the eastern United States, investing in state-of-the-art equipment to preserve the most flavor from the very best fruit.
+From California, to Oregon, to our own Creekbend Vineyard located high atop Monroe County, we source and grow dozens of grape varieties from the best viticultural areas across the country.
+On the site of Professor Oliver’s original vines, Creekbend was established in 1994, as the winery's commitment to making great wine from Indiana-grown grapes.
+Our long, warm summers allow the broadest range of grapes to ripen and thrive, including challenging varieties such as Cabernet Sauvignon and Pinot Grigio.

 Winery and tasting room: